The R number has been a headline grabbing figure throughout the UK's Covid-19 outbreak, with repeated focus on keeping it below one.

 For example, if one person develops an infection and transmits it to two other people, the number would be R2.

-The higher the number, the faster it progresses.
+The higher the number - the faster the virus progresses.

-If it is greater than one, the infection will "spread exponentially", but if it is lower than one, it will spread slowly and eventually die out, according to the Centre for Evidence-Based Medicine (CEBM) at Oxford University.
+If it is lower than one, it will spread slowly and eventually die out, according to the Centre for Evidence-Based Medicine (CEBM) at Oxford University.

 What is the R0 for Covid-19?

-The World Health Organization (WHO) estimated at the start of March the R0 was between 2 and 2.5, but estimates from different studies vary widely.
+The World Health Organization (WHO) estimated at the start of March the R number was between 2 and 2.5, but estimates from different studies vary widely.

-According to nine studies in China and South Korea between December and March, the mean estimated R0 is 2.63, the CEBM said.
+According to nine studies in China and South Korea between December and March, the mean estimated R number is 2.63, the CEBM said.

-An Imperial College London study widely seen as influencing the government’s lockdown measures predicted around 490,000 deaths in the UK with a model using an R0 of 2.4.
+An Imperial College London study widely seen as influencing the government’s lockdown measures predicted around 490,000 deaths in the UK with a model using an R number of 2.4.

 By comparison, measles has an estimated value of more than R14 while smallpox is almost R6, the CEBM said.